fjrdomingues/autopilot/README.md

 ## 🛠️ Installation

-1. Clone the repository: `git clone https://github.com/user/repo.git`
+1. Clone the repository: `git clone https://github.com/fjrdomingues/autopilot.git` inside of an existing project where you want to use autopilot
-2. Navigate to the project directory: `cd repo`
-3. Install dependencies: `npm install`
+2. Do `cd autopilot` to install dependencies: `npm install`
+3. `cd ..` to go back to the root of the project
 4. Set up an OpenAI API key and update the `.env` file with the key: `OPENAI_API_KEY=<your-api-key>`
+5. Run `node ./autopilot/createSummaryOfFiles.js ./ --all` to create a summary of all files (it will also start a watcher at the end for file changes)
+6. Run `node ./autopilot/ui.js` to input a task and get the AI to give you a solution

 ## Usage